 It helps keep her little teeth clean, exercises her jaws, reduces teething pain and (in her opinion anyway) is just good, clean fun.

 Unfortunately, realizing that this behavior is normal doesn't make it any less frustrating.
 Especially when you find her chewing the heel clean off your last surviving pair of shoes!

-For the first 4 or 5 months puppies chew as a way of exploring their environment and surroundings - much the same way as human babies go through a stage where they're unable to resist the desire to put everything in their mouths.
+For the first four or five months, puppies chew as a way of exploring their environment and surroundings, much the same was as human babies go through a stage where they put everything in their mouths.

 Young puppies aren't deliberately disobeying you, or intentionally choosing the most expensive chair in the house to use as a teething ring.

 They're just trying to satisfy their overwhelming need to chew; and if your Persian rug or favorite leather jacket is the nearest, and most attractive, proposition it's going to get teeth-marks on it.

 If you want to stop your pup chewing her way through everything you own you're going to have to be pro-active.